Upper School

 Language is fundamental to learning, thinking and communicating, therefore it permeates the whole curriculum.
 The power of language is best experienced through quality literature.
 The study of language and literature enables students to become highly proficient in their understanding and use of their language.
 Students need to develop an appreciation of language and literature, of the nature of language and literature, of the many influences on language and literature, and of the power and beauty of language and literature.
 They will be encouraged to recognize that proficiency in language is a valuable life skill, a powerful tool both in societal communication and as a means of personal reflection.
 Learning that language and literature are creative processes encourages the development of imagination and creativity through self-expression.

-Individuals and Societies encourages learners to respect and understand the world around them and equips them with a skills base appropriate for a learner in the 21st century.
-Individuals and Societies involves inquiring into historical, contemporary, geographical, political, social, economic, religious, technological and cultural contexts that influence and have an impact on individuals, societies and environments.
-(Adapted from MYP Individuals and Societies Guide)
+Individuals and societies encourages learners to respect and understand the world around them and equips them with a skills base appropriate for a learner in the 21st century.
+Individuals and societies involves inquiring into historical, contemporary, geographical, political, social, economic, religious, technological, and cultural contexts that influence and have an impact on individuals, societies and environments.

 • Mathematics